Callum-Irving/personal-website/content/projects/seashell.md

 +++
-title = "Seashell - A bad shell I wrote in Rust"
+title = "Seashell - A bad shell I wrote in Rust" description = "Seashell is a shell program I wrote to learn how shells work."
 +++

 ## Seashell - A Bad Shell I Wrote in Rust